nikhilanand03/my-website/_posts/2024-09-14-rome-editing.md

  $$\text{TE} = I\kern-0.3emP_*[o] - I\kern-0.3emP[o]$$
 </div>

-Here, $I\kern-0.3emP[o]$ represents the final token probability for the "Seattle" token in the clean run, while $I\kern-0.3emP_*[o]$ represents the probability for the "Seattle" token during the corrupted run.
+Here, $I\kern-0.3emP[o]$ represents the probability of outputting the "Seattle" token in the clean run, while $I\kern-0.3emP_*[o]$ represents the probability of outputting the "Seattle" token during the corrupted run.
 If it is high, we expect the LLM to output "Seattle"; if it is low, we expect the LLM to output a different token.
 For example, without corruption, "Seattle" may have a probability of 90%, but with corruption, its probability drops to 30%.
-Thus, we see that TE = ; therefore, corruption had a huge "Total Effect".
+Thus, we see that TE = 60%; therefore, corruption had a huge "Total Effect".

 <div style="text-align: center">
     <img src="../assets/images/total_effect.png" alt="drawing" width="750"/>